Expressing breast milk can help you continue breastfeeding. Read on the discover top 10 reasons for why mums choose to express breast milk.

 If you have an abundance of breast milk, you may consider donating milk to a local breast milk bank.
 This milk is used for premature and sick babies to aide their recovery.
 Find out if you have a Breast Milk Bank close to you.

 Women should feel comfortable enough to breastfeed in public without feeling exposed or being ‘exhibitionist’.
 If you are still new to breastfeeding and want to slowly build up the confidence to directly feed in public try reading our top tips on how to tackle this.
 Expressing milk for baby means you can still give breast milk when out and about if your still not ready to brave it just yet.

 9. Alcohol or Medication

 Breast milk is created from a woman’s blood supply.
 Therefore whatever is in your blood will transfer into your breast milk.
 This includes alcohol and any medication which are taking.
 These will be transferred in small amounts it’s not work the risk of side effects.
 Expressed breast milk can be given to baby whilst your are on a night out.
 Expressing allows you to ‘pump and dump’ any milk that contains alcohol or medication until it’s cleared from your system.
 For more information check out our article on alcohol and breastfeeding.

 Mother’s often choose to formula feed as they don’t like the sensation of a baby feeding directly from the breast.
 Some mums may be chronically shy, have phobias or have a serious history of abuse which prevents them from breastfeeding.
 Expressing milk through exclusive pumping is a great alternate so that baby can get all the benefits of breast milk.

 Whatever your reason for expressing breast milk you will be able to find a breast pump to meet your needs.
-Check out our Mama Milk Guide to the Best Breast Pumps to find out what we think of the pumps available in the UK.
+Check out our Mama Union Guide to the Best Breast Pumps to find out what we think of the pumps available in the UK.